cah-jack-bennett/ec-ajb-notes/20221201-concurrent-fileload-and-insight-wmt.md

   * Brief discussion with Demetrius about Insight in the context of Walmart changes
   * Need to check a few more things but I think I have most of the tables that are updated.
 I also need to add in tables that are read/accessed but not changed.
   * Related to this: do you think there’s any advantage from using a reduced set of tables (compared to the existing tables in `MemberRepository` or `OutcomesIdentification`) or does that add complexity with no benefit.
 It looks like `PUP_fileload` writes to both `MemberRepository` as well as `OutcomesIdentification` while `GR_Insight_Process` writes to mostly `OutcomesIdentification` tables but also a couple of `Outcomes` schema tables and one `MemberRepository` table (I want to check that last one - it seemed strange to me, but it is in there in the Insight code).
+* **2022-12-06**
+  * Work with Dale and Tracy to set up new "database set" (pair of DBs `MemberRepository_B` and `OutcomesIdentification_B`) on new EBS volume on Stage-PHI `ING02` host.
+Start experimenting with new database (may be blocked by Admin access; requested this access from CoreDM through SailPoint)
+  * Write up several new cards (both GROWL and WOOF - GROWL-3645, GROWL-3646, GROWL-3647, WOOF-4222 ) for tasks to be done to make the new fileload/insight runs possible.
+Brainstorm more cards (noted but not created yet).
+  * Additional investigation of why and how Insight writes data back into `MemberRepository.masterdata.approvalRepositoryPatient`
+  * Code review in `fileRepository-fileload` and `fileRepository-insightprocess` of where we would need to make changes and factor out any occurrences of literal database name strings
+* **2022-12-07**
+  * Continue reviews of fileload and insight code for multi-database capability
+  * Start trying out interactive commands in "B" set databases (MemberRepository and InsightProcess)
+  * Notes for several new WOOF/GROWL card titles and descriptions (created the cards now; still need to populate the descriptions with cleaned up notes)